apollographql/apollo-client/docs/source/caching/cache-interaction.md

 ### Cache redirects with `cacheRedirects`

-*WARNING*: `cacheRedirects` is removed in v3.
-See [this issue](https://github.com/apollographql/apollo-client/issues/5983) for details.
-This documentation section should be removed and rewritten before v3 is released
+*WARNING*: `cacheRedirects` is removed in Apollo Client v3.
+New documentation that outlines how to replace `cacheRedirects` with the [new cache policies API](./cache-field-behavior) is coming soon.

 In some cases, a query requests data that already exists in the client store under a different key.
 A very common example of this is when your UI has a list view and a detail view that both use the same data.
 The list view might run the following query: